Open-LLM-VTuber

 If you're using macOS, you need to enable the microphone permission of your terminal emulator (you run this program inside your terminal, right?
 Enable the microphone permission for your terminal).
 If you fail to do so, the speech recognition will not be able to hear you because it does not have permission to use your microphone.

-DeepLX translation was implemented to let the program speaks in a language different from the conversation language.
+Translation was implemented to let the program speak in a language different from the conversation language.
 For example, the LLM might be thinking in English, the subtitle is in English, and you are speaking English, but the voice of the LLM is in Japanese.
-This is achieved by translating the sentence before it was sent for audio generation.
+This is achieved by translating the sentence before it's sent for audio generation.

 DeepLX is the only supported translation backend for now.
-Other providers will be implemented soon.
+You will need to deploy the deeplx service and set the configuration in conf.yaml

 - Set